Alcohol and Menopause: Can You Drink During Menopause?

 1. Lowers a Woman’s Risk of Heart Disease

-Due to the hormones in their body, women have a lower risk of heart disease compared to men in young and middle ages.
+Due to the hormones in their body, women have a lower risk of heart disease compared to men in the young and middle ages.
 However, this equation changes after menopause.

 Women undergoing menopause have lowered levels of hormones and hence their risk of developing heart-related health problems increase.
 However, it has been observed that women who drink in moderation during menopause have lowered the risk of heart health problems.